The True Language Of Communication

 So, what makes up that 93%??
 Energy!
 It’s been proven to be quantifiable and measurable and it’s not even dealt with in the vast majority of communication trainings undertaken.
 Big mistake given that 93% stat!

-Because authenticity and transparency are the most highly valued commodity for the actors and directors with whom I’ve been working for the 31 years I was an award-winning film and television casting director, not only do I know how to spot it, I’ve developed the ability to help uncover and foster it in the non-actor, clients with whom I work.
+Because authenticity and transparency are the most highly valued commodity for the actors and directors with whom I worked for the 31 years I was an award-winning film and television casting director, not only do I know how to spot it, I’ve developed the ability to help uncover and foster it in the non-actor, clients with whom I work.
 It’s not about teaching “acting.”
+It’s about learning the way for maximum personal expression without impediments.
 The very unique experience of presiding over close to literally hundreds of thousands of high-pressure auditions, has helped me discover, hone and support my clients in achieving their most effective communication skills.
 It’s about uncovering and removing the blocks to authenticity so that presenting becomes easy and congruent for the speaker and riveting for the audience.

 But given the fears and conditioning with which most of us have been raised, authenticity and transparency in front of an audience isn’t easy for most people to accomplish just by simply stating their intention to do so.
 In fact, the greatest number one statistical fear is NOT death….it’s public speaking!

 You have to help change the perspective of the presenter/speaker from the inside and NOT the outside.
 That’s why merely changing body language isn’t just ineffective, it’s actually counterproductive!
 Hoping to change your internally generated energy simply by adjusting external behavior is not only a mistake, it creates a conflict.
 The resulting cognitive dissonance, usually causes more problems and can even derail the presentation entirely.